The travelers who are turning their backs on airplanes

 "I've got all kinds of places I can go in the west of the United States that are just as beautiful as anywhere in the world.
 So it makes you start focusing on your local places -- what can we do to keep our local places beautiful -- instead of having to fly somewhere else, to see someone else's beautiful local place."

 Plus, Prague might not be out of the question.
-When Johnson retires, she hopes to travel across the Atlantic on the Queen Mary 2, and then explore Europe by rail.
+When Thagard retires, she hopes to travel across the Atlantic on the Queen Mary 2, and then explore Europe by rail.

 Like Wolf in the UK, Thagard is aware that it's a privilege to be able to take your time traveling by rail or boat -- she's also self-employed and able to manage her own time.